loxilb-io/loxilbdocs/docs/index.md

 This need becomes even more critical in domains like 5G telco and edge computing, where protocols such as **GTP**, **SCTP**, **SRv6**, **SEPP**, and **DTLS** are involved.
 These use cases introduce complex requirements that demand flexibility and high performance. loxilb is designed to meet these challenges, with support for the `LoadBalancer` service type as a core capability.
 It can be deployed either within the cluster or externally, depending on user requirements.

 By default, loxilb acts as a Layer 4 load balancer and service proxy.
-While L4 load balancing offers high performance and broad protocol coverage, Kubernetes also benefits from robust Layer 7 capabilities. loxilb supports L7 load balancing through its Ingress controller implementation, which is enhanced using eBPF `sockmap` helpers.
+While L4 load balancing offers high performance and broad protocol coverage, Kubernetes also benefits from robust Layer 7 capabilities. loxilb supports L7 load balancing through its Ingress implementation, which is enhanced using eBPF `sockmap` helpers.
 This makes it a strong option for users who need both L4 and L7 load balancing in a unified solution.

 ### Current Kubernetes Integrations

+- [x] service type LoadBalancer
 - [x] kube-proxy replacement with eBPF
 - [x] Ingress Support
 - [x] Kubernetes Gateway API